 The purpose of this publication is to assemble a set of guidelines, instructions, and information concerning the operational procedures of the Graduate School of Biomedical Sciences (GSBS).
 The Graduate School of Biomedical Sciences reserves the right to make changes as necessary, without notice, although every effort will be made to notify programs/concentrations and students when changes are made.
-Specific programs (Biotechnology, Biomedical Sciences, Pharmaceutical Sciences and Public Health) or concentrations within the Biomedical Sciences program (Biochemistry, Cellular and Molecular Biology, Graduate Medical Sciences, Immunology and Infectious Diseases, Molecular Biophysics, and Translational Neuroscience and Pharmacology) may enact stricter guidelines and policies for their graduate students.
-Additional information about GSBS programs and links to all forms are located on the Current Students page of the GSBS website.
+Specific programs (Biotechnology, Biomedical Sciences, Pharmaceutical Sciences and Public Health) or concentrations within the Biomedical Sciences program (Biochemistry & Molecular Genetics, Biomedical Studies, Cell & Molecular Biology, Cell Physiology & Molecular Biophysics, Immunology & Infectious Diseases, Premedical Sciences, Pharmacology & Neurosciences) may enact stricter guidelines and policies for their graduate students.